List of Big City Greens characters: Chip Whistler

 Chip Whistler (voiced by Paul Scheer) is the former CEO of Wholesome Foods who is prone to chipping or breaking his teeth throughout the series.
 He was originally the manager of Wholesome Foods until his father Mr. Whistler gave him the position.

-He originally had no problem of the Greens, but has since turned against them ever since he first chipped his tooth in "Supermarket Scandal" by trying to eat their fake produce.
+He originally had no problem of the Greens, but has since turned against them ever since the Greens inadvertently chipped his tooth in "Supermarket Scandal" by trying to eat their fake produce.
 In "Chipocalypse Now", he attempted to destroy the Greens' home to build a parking lot for Wholesome Foods.
 Afterwards, he was banned from Big City, and was presumed dead due to his helicopter crash.
 However, in "Chipped Off", it was revealed that he survived and afterwards created a fake identity, going by the name of Norm Alguy.
 Later, in "Evil Family", he builds an "evil family", which consisted of his girlfriend Babe and later the Order of the Fang.
 As of "Chip's Revenge", he is serving three life sentences in prison.